-Breeders have worked hard to weed out the fearless aggression that once enabled an English bulldog, identified as simply "bulldog" by the American Kennel Club, to latch onto the nose of a 2000 pound bull.
-However, the tenacity to hold that bull for as long his human wished has been left mainly intact.
-It shows up these days as a bulldog's stubborn willfulness to claim your couch as his own or take whatever path interests him during daily walks.
+Breeders have worked hard to weed out the fearless aggression that once enabled an English bulldog — identified as simply "bulldog" by the American Kennel Club — to latch onto the nose of a 2000-pound bull during the inhumane ancient practice of bull-baiting.
+However, the tenacity that allowed the bulldog to hold that bull for as long his human wanted has been left mainly intact.
+It shows up these days as the bulldog's stubborn willfulness to claim your couch as his own or take whatever path interests him during daily walks.

-His overall friendly nature makes the bulldog a good match for singles, couples and families housing more kids than grownups.
-He's known to have a special affinity for children and won't mind a lot of activity around the house.
-A bulldog typically gets along well with other pets, and will thrive in the city, suburbs or country as an indoor dog.
-Your pup needs supervision when around the very young, though, since his mature weight of 40-to-60 well-muscled pounds could send a toddler flying accidentally.
+Breed is not always a reliable indicator of personality: however, the bulldog's general friendly nature makes the bulldog a good companion dog for singles, couples, and families.
+The bulldog is known to have a special affinity for children and won't mind a lot of activity around the house.
+The bulldog typically gets along well with other pets and will thrive in the city, suburbs, or country as an indoor dog.
+Your English bulldog needs supervision around kids, though, since his mature weight of 40-to-50 well-muscled pounds could send a toddler flying accidentally.

-This short-haired breed is prone to skin conditions, such as dermatitis, and the Bulldog Club of America recommends you help prevent issues by brushing your bulldog three times a week with a soft rubber brush to help remove dead hair and distribute his natural skin oils.
-His facial wrinkles need daily cleansing with an unscented baby wipe to prevent yeast or bacteria from growing and creating health problems.
+This short-haired breed is prone to skin infections and conditions, such as dermatitis.
+Help prevent health issues by brushing your English bulldog three times a week with a soft rubber brush to remove dead hair and distribute his natural skin oils.
+The bulldog's facial wrinkles need daily cleansing with an unscented baby wipe to prevent yeast or bacteria from growing and creating health problems.